david-schmidt/KEGS-upstream/README.a2.compatibility.txt

 	I didn't create those cheats, I got it from textfiles.com.
 	My cheats are for the monsters to never kill you--just run right through them.
-	While playing Drol, press Shift-F6 (or middle mouse button) to enter the KEGS debugger, and then:
+	While playing Drol, press F7 to open the KEGS debugger, and then in the debugger window type:
 	0/f28:18 18			# Monsters' missiles won't kill you
 	0/e05:90 0c			# Monsters won't kill you
-	Continue emulation by type "g" and then enter.
 	Other things, like the bird, axes, swords still kill you.
 	To easily solve the third screen, move your man to the far right side on the top level, so that you are directly above the woman on the bottom row.
 Fly into the air "A" and then get to the KEGS debugger, and type:
 	0/c:4
-	and then continue with "g".
-Now press "Z" and you will go all the way down and land on the woman and end the level.
+	and then continue playing by pressing "Z" and you will go all the way down and land on the woman and end the level.
 It's useful to have made the two above patches so that touching monsters won't kill you.